CMSTrackerDPG/SiPixelTools-PixelTriplets/README.md

 git checkout -b TrackerTraining remotes/origin/TrackerTraining scram b -j 8
 ```
 The main code is ``pxl_BPIX_FPIX_genIBC.py`` which uses the ``Pixel_FPix_phase1.cc`` and ``Pixel_BPix_phase1.cc`` files in the ``src`` folder.

 The Triplet method uses tracks with pt>12 GeV for the barrel and pt>4 GeV for the forwards disk with at least 3 hits in the barrel layers/disks.
 Then the code predicts the position in one layer/disk with the hits from two other layers/disks.
 There are two reconstruction methods.
 The generic method is a simple method based on the track angle and position.
 The template method is based on detailed cluster shape simulations.
-The difference from the predicted to the actual hit gives the residual distribution, which is fitted by a student t-fit.
-The width of this fit gives the pixel resolution.
+The difference from the predicted to the actual hit gives the residual distribution.

 First we will run the code locally.
 We are going to use the Muon dataset from Run2022F (``/Muon/Run2022F-SiPixelCalSingleMuonTight-PromptReco-v1/ALCARECO``).
 Add ``root://eoscms.cern.ch///eos/cms/store/data/Run2022F/Muon/ALCARECO/SiPixelCalSingleMuonTight-PromptReco-v1/000/361/512/00000/010e377e-2f80-46b8-9397-5b5bfe7629aa.root`` to ``options.inputFiles`` in ``pxl_BPIX_FPIX_genIBC.py``.